Phray-maker/portfolio/README.md

 <img src="assets/Poppy.jpg" width="250"/>

 This is the personal web page for Ray Ashby.
 Have many years in various IT roles, most recently a full stack web developer.
 I have an interest in photography in all its many forms.
-You will often find me on a hiking trail or mountian bike.
+You will often find me on a hiking trail or mountain bike.

 ## Work History
 [Resume: ](assets/RayAshbyITResume.pdf)